FG-TreeSeg: Flow-Guided Tree Crown Segmentation without Instance Annotations: Introduction

 \section{Introduction}

 \IEEEPARstart{T}{ree} crown instance segmentation remains a challenging problem in remote sensing due to the complex spatial structure of forest canopies \cite{9164904, 10767235}.
 Unlike discrete objects in general imagery, tree crowns in dense stands exhibit overlapping branches and ambiguous visual boundaries, making the definition of individual instances inherently difficult \cite{lucena2022combined}.
+Resolving these intricacies at scale is critical for large-scale tree inventories, where fine-grained, metropolis-wide canopy mapping has become essential for ecological management \cite{HE2022102667}.

 Existing approaches to this problem face distinct methodological barriers.
 On one hand, supervised learning models suffer from a dependency on large-scale instance annotations.
 Generating such ground truth is labor-intensive and prone to subjectivity even among experts \cite{weinstein2019individual, lucena2022combined}, severely limiting model generalizability and scalability.
 On the other hand, recent foundation models such as the Segment Anything Model (SAM) \cite{kirillov2023segany} have significantly improved general-purpose segmentation.
 However, when applied to tree crown instance segmentation, these models often struggle in dense forests where adjacent crowns exhibit ambiguous boundaries \cite{teng_assessing_2025}.
 Some studies enhance instance separability by combining other data sources, such as tree height information from LiDAR \cite{straker_instance_2023}, Digital Surface Models (DSMs) \cite{teng2025bringingsamnewheights}, and multispectral features \cite{dersch2023towards}.
 Although effective, these multi-modal approaches often entail higher data acquisition costs and computational complexity, limiting their scalability.